RAJIB-THAKUR/Coin-Book/README.md

+#Coin_Book_App_Frontend_Codes
 # Get to Know About Us & Our Work
  CoinBook is a web based application to track our daily life expenses in more disciplined and expressive manner.
 It is Developed using the demanding MERN Stack Technologies.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------
+#This is the frontend code for our app named "COIN-BOOK" build by our team of 3 members.

 #Meet Developers Team

+#Rajib Thakur

-#Biswajit Nag --- Frontend Developer
+#Biswajit Nag

-#Ramkrishna Sarkar --- Backend Developer
+#Ramkrishna Sarkar

-#Rajib Thakur --- Backend Developer

-#Debjyoti Sardar --- Graphic Designer (Home Page)

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------